|

 three foot high and about ten foot in diameter.
 Assuming it was

-production scrap, he started to "mine it" by the bucket-full.
+production scrap and waste, he started to "mine it" by the bucket-full.

-Considering it a golden opportunity to make a few buck, he ran
+Considering it a golden opportunity to make a few bucks, he ran

-an ad in a local newspaper and in a rock-collector's magazine.
+an ad in a local newspaper and in a sporting magazine.

 Unfortunately, one of Bliley's employees noticed the ad and turned

-him in.
-No, the company gave him a break and did not insist he
+him in to management.
+No, the company gave him a break, and did not insist he

 was really crystal stock of marginal value that was kept at hand